 How to Save $1,243/Year on Streaming Subscriptions

 The average household spends $69/month on streaming.
 A rotation strategy with 2 anchor services and rotating the rest cuts annual spending from $1,600 to $357.
-Here is the complete playbook.
+Here is the full playbook.

 TL;DR